boyac/pyOptionPricing/image/README.md

 ### University of Tokyo | GraSPP_Macroeconomics_2012
-- Over 30 credits in advanced economics and statistics and econometrics from Economics Dept. (Almost a degree in Economics!)
+- Over 30 credits in advanced economics and statistics and econometrics from Economics Dept. (Literally, almost another degree in Economics)
 - Plus, additional credits from Securities Law and World Bank and IMF lecture series.
 ![alt tag](euler_equation.jpg)